MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-Install-and-configure.md

     1. For **Client id,** enter the **Application (client) ID** value that you copied in step 5 of Register the Expense mobile app in Azure AD.
     1. For **Client secret,** enter the secret value you copied in step 11 of Register the Expense mobile app in Azure AD.
     1. For **Resource URL** , enter the URL of your Organization (with scheme).
 For example, https://operations-demo.crm.dynamics.com.
     1. Leave the rest of configuration as-is.
-Refer to the image below in case they're accidentally changed or deleted.
+Refer to the following image in case they're accidentally changed or deleted.
-    1. Once done, select the **Update connector** button and wait for changes to be saved.
        :::image type="content" source="media/newexpensemobile/19.ConnectorUpdate.png" alt-text="Screenshot of the Connector security tab details":::
-1. The Expense Core Service Connector is now configured to be used by the mobile app.
+1. The Expense Core Service Connector is now configured for use by the mobile app.
 Select the **Close** button and close the Power Automate portal.

 ## Grant access to the mobile app in Dataverse

 After the mobile app solution is installed in your Dataverse environment, you must share it with your users.
 The Expense mobile app is a canvas app.
 To share it, follow the instructions in [Share a canvas app with your organization](/power-apps/maker/canvas-apps/share-app.md).

-Each relevant user must be assigned with a security role as **Basic user** that lets them to create a connection for custom connector.
+Each relevant user must be assigned with a security role as **Basic user** that lets them create a connection for custom connector.
 You can assign this role to a Dataverse group team.
-Any user who's a member of that team will then have the role too.
+Any user who's a member of that team has the role also.
 Alternatively, you can assign the role directly to a user.

 - To assign a role to a group team, follow the instructions in [Manage the security roles of a team](/power-platform/admin/manage-group-teams.md#manage-the-security-roles-of-a-team) of a team.
 We recommend that you use group teams if you must assign the role to multiple users.
 For information about how to manage team members, see [Manage team members](/power-platform/admin/manage-teams#manage-team-members.md).
 - To assign a role directly to a user, follow the instructions in [Assign a security role to a user](/power-platform/admin/assign-security-roles.md).